 Patient characteristics

 A total of 1,684,564 participants met the inclusion criteria for our cohort (see Supplementary Figure 2 for the attrition flowchart), with a total follow-up of 10,835,685 patient years at risk.
 Most participants were included in the cohort due to an elevated test result (elevated cholesterol test result: 93%, prescription of LRA: 5.6%, code for hypercholesterolemia: 1%).
-The median age at index was 57 years (Inter quartile range (IQR):48-67) and participants were followed up for a median of 5.9 years (IQR:2.7-9.7).
+The median age at the index date was 57 years (interquartile range (IQR):48-67) and participants were followed up for a median of 5.9 years (IQR:2.7-9.7).
 During follow-up, an all-cause dementia diagnosis was recorded for 41,830 patients (12,647 probable Alzheimer’s disease, 9,954 possible Alzheimer’s disease, 8,466 vascular dementia, 10,763 other dementia).
 The distribution of baseline characteristics across the drug classes can be seen in Table 1.

 Most participants (98.1%) prescribed a lipid-regulating agent were prescribed a statin.
 We excluded the “Ezetimibe and statins” and “Nicotinic acid groups” classes from subsequent analysis based on the extremely small number of participants in these groups (Table 1).
 The stopping, addition and switching of drug classes was common across all exposure groups (Supplementary Table 3).